Decoupling and decay of two-point functions in a two-species (T)ASEP: Introduction and main results

 we have

 and the other entries of $S^{\#}$ converge to zero on the same scale.
 The convergence of the diagonal entries to $f_{\rm KPZ}$ has been proven in the weak sense in~\cite{BFP12} by building on the arguments developed in~\cite{FS05a,PS01,PS02b}.
 See \eqref{eq_KPZ_scaling_limit_correlation} for the precise statement, expressed in a slightly different notation.
-In Theorem~\ref{thm_decay_corr} and Corollary~\ref{corollary_decay_corr}, we establish the convergence to zero for the off-diagonal functions.
+The coupling between the two normal modes is in the off-diagonal entries of the two-point function.
+In Theorem~\ref{thm_decay_corr} and Corollary~\ref{corollary_decay_corr}, we establish the convergence to zero for these off-diagonal functions.
 The corresponding results for ASEP can be found in Section~\ref{section_main_results_ASEP}.

 For simplicity, in Section~\ref{section_model_main_results} and the rest of the paper we will not normalise the linear combination of the normal modes as in \eqref{eq1.22}, but just keep $\eta_1$ and $\eta_1+\eta_2$ respectively.
 This implies that in the limit of the diagonal terms there will be an additional factor $\chi_1=\rho_1(1-\rho_1)$ and $\chi_2=(\rho_1+\rho_2)(1-\rho_1-\rho_2)$, consistent with \eqref{eq_KPZ_scaling_limit_correlation} and previous papers.\\